J-sephB-lt-n/Interactive-JSONL-Explorer/docs/architecture.md

         5. Assert that the results view updates and contains the correct, filtered entries.

 This tiered approach provides a robust safety net, catching bugs at the lowest possible level while validating the complete user experience.

+## 12. Coding Standards

+To ensure code consistency, readability, and maintainability, the project will adhere to the following standards.

+*   **Code Formatting:** All JavaScript and CSS code will be automatically formatted using **Prettier** upon saving.
+The specific rules are defined in the project's `.prettierrc` configuration file.
+This enforces a single, consistent style guide.

+*   **Code Quality:** **ESLint** will be used to statically analyze the code and identify potential problems.
+The ruleset, defined in `.eslintrc.js`, will be based on the recommended standards for modern JavaScript.

+*   **Naming Conventions:**
+    *   **JavaScript Modules/Files:** `camelCase.js` (e.g., `queryEngine.js`).
+    *   **JavaScript Classes/Components:** `PascalCase.js` (e.g., `ResultsView.js`).
+    *   **CSS Classes:** `kebab-case` (e.g., `.query-builder`).
+    *   **Variables & Functions:** `camelCase` (e.g., `const logEntries = ...`).

+*   **Documentation:** All but the most trivial functions should be documented using **JSDoc** comments to describe their purpose, parameters, and return values.

+## 11. Error Handling Strategy

+The application will handle errors gracefully to prevent crashes and provide clear feedback to the user.

+*   **File Parsing Errors:** The `FileParserService` (Web Worker) will wrap the `JSON.parse()` call in a `try...catch` block for each line.
+    *   If a line fails to parse, the worker will not terminate.
+Instead, it will increment an error counter and post a message to the main thread containing the source filename, line number, and error message.
+    *   Malformed lines will be ignored and excluded from the data set.

+*   **User Interface Feedback:**
+    *   The main UI will listen for these error messages from the parser.
+    *   A dedicated and clearly visible status area within the "Files & Schema" sidebar will explicitly report all file parsing errors to the end-user.
+    *   This status area will display a clear summary of the issues (e.g., "File `logs.jsonl`: Skipped 3 malformed lines.").
+The user will be able to click this summary to view more details about the specific line numbers and errors.
+    *   The developer console will still contain detailed logs of each parsing error for debugging purposes.

+This approach ensures the application remains robust and responsive, even with imperfect data, a core requirement from the PRD.

+## 10. Accessibility (A11y) Strategy

+The application will adhere to Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards, as required by the PRD.
+Accessibility is a primary consideration and will be integrated throughout the development lifecycle.

+*   **Semantic HTML:** Components will be constructed using semantic HTML5 elements (`<nav>`, `<main>`, `<button>`, `<input>`, etc.) to ensure a meaningful and navigable structure for assistive technologies.
+Non-semantic elements (`div`, `span`) will be reserved for styling purposes.

+*   **ARIA Roles & Attributes:** Where the semantics of dynamic components cannot be fully conveyed by native HTML, appropriate ARIA (Accessible Rich Internet Applications) roles and attributes will be used.
+This includes `role="status"` for announcing updates, `aria-live` regions for dynamic content, and attributes like `aria-label` for clarifying control purposes.

+*   **Keyboard Navigation:** All interactive elements—including file upload controls, query builder inputs, buttons, and result entries—will be fully operable via the keyboard.
+A logical and predictable focus order will be maintained throughout the application.

+*   **Focus Management:** Clear and visible focus indicators will be present on all focusable elements.
+For UI components that appear and disappear, such as modals or dropdowns, focus will be managed programmatically to ensure a seamless experience for keyboard users.

+*   **Color Contrast:** The "Operator Dark" theme will be implemented with color combinations that meet or exceed the WCAG AA contrast ratio of 4.5:1 for all text and UI components.

+*   **Testing Strategy:**
+    *   **Automated:** An accessibility testing library (e.g., `axe-core`) will be integrated into the Playwright E2E test suite to automatically catch common violations during testing.
+    *   **Manual:** Regular manual testing will be performed using keyboard-only navigation and screen readers (e.g., NVDA, VoiceOver) to ensure a high-quality, usable experience for all users.